CSCfi/csc-env-matlab/README.md

 During the installation we must set the following options:

 * Select appropriate license for the installation.
-* Use the downloaded license file.
+* Use the network license.
 * Select path to the installation directory.
 * Unselect options to create symbolic links and sending information to matlab.
+* Select necessary toolboxes to install.

-We shoud add missing `matlab_r2023b/toolbox/local/mpiLibConf.m` to the installation when installing Parallel Server.
+If we are installing MATLAB Parallel Server, we can add missing `mpiLibConf.m` to the installation the `matlab_r2023b/toolbox/local/` directory.

 Change permissive access rights to the installation.